 The farmhouse is a very nice place indeed.
 It has everything you need for a bike holiday.
 From the basement with full workshop, bike storage and compressor for tubeless time saving, to the large open plan lounge with comfy chairs and an open fire for night-time loafing.

 There are seven guest bedrooms for 14 guests (five twins, one twin/triple and one single) and five bathrooms.
 This enables us to cater for single travellers, groups and couples alike.

 Outside you’ll find our lovely (and huge) back garden.
-Stretching from the patio, past the ping pong table, to the lawn and out to the shade of the fruit trees, the veggie patch and Sam’s latest baby – the BikeVillage pumptrack.
+Stretching from the patio, past the swimming pool and sun terrace out past the ping pong table, to the lawn and out to the shade of the fruit trees, the veggie patch, the hop plants and, of course, the BikeVillage pumptrack.